 (Ray Auld Drive and Heart Lake Road – South of Anacortes, off Heart Lake Road)

 There are approximately 3.3 miles of paved trail for pedestrians and bicyclists between 11th Street and across the train trestle to March Point Road.
-A breakdown of the mileage is 11th St. to 22nd St. is 0.6 miles, 22nd St. to 34th St. is 0.7 miles, 34th St. to RV Park is 1.0 miles, RV Park to trestle is 0.6 miles and across the trestle is 0.4 miles for a total of 3.3 miles.
+A breakdown of the mileage is 11th Street to 22nd Street is 0.6 miles, 22nd Street to 34th Street is 0.7 miles, 34th Street to RV Park is 1.0 miles, RV Park to trestle is 0.6 miles, and across the trestle is 0.4 miles for a total of 3.3 miles.
 Click here to read the WTA’s hiking guide for the Tommy Thompson Trail.

 (6300 Sunset Avenue – the West end of Anacortes at Sunset Beach)

 This site is located at the very west end of the city on Rosario Strait and contains a wide variety of facilities.
 The site is divided into two basic parts: a day-use area consisting of a boat launch, picnic shelters, restrooms, children’s play equipment, and open play area.
 Overnight camping area consisting of 68 campsites for RVs and tents, with restrooms, showers and laundry facilities.
 Only about 41 of the 200 acres are developed but a 2.3-mile paved road runs through the entire park for use by cars, joggers, bicyclists, and walkers.
 For information about any park amenities, please call 360-293-1918.
 Click here to read the WTA’s hiking guide for the Fidalgo Head Loop Trail, in Washington Park.